 I wore patchwork bell-bottom jeans and rose-tinted spectacles.
 I had long fringes on my sleeves and a baby on my hip.

 Music was wonderful.
 How young we were!
-How sure we could do anything, everything.
+We were sure we could do anything, everything.
 We would end war and right every wrong.
 For one year, the stars aligned and everything was good.

 Decades passed; youth was a long time ago.
 The drugs we take control our blood pressure, not our state of consciousness.
 They aren’t any fun at all.